Chapter 1: Student Conduct and Discipline

 1.4.6 Challenging the Disciplinary Action

-- (a) Cases in which Proposed Sanction involves Suspension, Academic Sanctions, or Expulsion.
-In those cases in which the OSCCR proposes suspension (including suspension of rights and privileges), academic sanctions, or expulsion as a sanction, the charges shall be heard and determined by a fair and impartial Hearing Officer in accordance with Section 1.5 of this Policy, unless the Respondent has elected an Administrative Disposition.
+(a) Cases in which Proposed Sanction involves Suspension, Academic Sanctions, or Expulsion.
+In those cases in which the Office of Community Standards proposes suspension (including suspension of rights and privileges), academic sanctions, or expulsion as a sanction, the charges shall be heard and determined by a fair and impartial Hearing Officer in accordance with Section 1.5 of this Policy, unless the Respondent has elected an Administrative Disposition.

-- (b) Cases in Which Neither Suspension, an Academic Sanction, or Expulsion is Proposed as a Sanction.
-In those cases not subject to 1.4.6(a), institutional rules may provide for a hearing process, other than that provided for in Section 1.5, that at a minimum provides that the OSCCR inform the student in writing of the charges, evidence, proposed findings, and the proposed sanction(s); allows the student an opportunity to meet with the Director of the OSCCR or the Assistant Vice President for Student Support (for the cases that are investigated by the Director of the OSCCR) to provide evidence and at such time (or after such an opportunity), the Director of the OSCCR or Assistant Vice President for Student Support will inform the Respondent of the final findings and sanctions, if any; provides an appeal process outlined in Section 1.7 of this Policy.
+(b) Cases in Which Neither Suspension, an Academic Sanction, or Expulsion is Proposed as a Sanction.
+In those cases not subject to 1.4.6(a), institutional rules may provide for a hearing process, other than that provided for in Section 1.5, that at a minimum provides that the Office of Community Standards inform the student in writing of the charges, evidence, proposed findings, and the proposed sanction(s); allows the student an opportunity to meet with the Director of the Office of Community Standards or the Associate Vice President/Dean of Students (for the cases that are investigated by the Director of the Office of Community Standards) to provide evidence and at such time (or after such an opportunity), the Director of the Office of Community Standards or Associate Vice President/Dean of Students will inform the Respondent of the final findings and sanctions, if any; provides an appeal process outlined in Section 1.7 of this Policy.

-- (c) Burden of Proof.
-Upon a hearing of the charges (whether under 1.4.6(b) or Section 1.5), the OSCCR or other institutional representative has the burden of going forward with the evidence and has the burden of proving the charges by the greater weight of the credible evidence.
+(c) Burden of Proof.
+Upon a hearing of the charges (whether under 1.4.6(b) or Section 1.5), the Office of Community Standards or other institutional representative has the burden of going forward with the evidence and has the burden of proving the charges by the greater weight of the credible evidence.

 1.5 Hearing Process